-Want to do the hike as part of a backpacking trip?
+Want to do the Nigel Pass hike as part of a backpacking trip?

-If you are interesting in spending the night in the backcountry reserve a backcountry permit from Jasper National Park.
-Call (780) 852-6177 and leave a message.
-They usually return your call within a few hours and can email you over one.
+If you are interesting in spending the night in the backcountry reserve a backcountry permit from Jasper National Park on March 20, 2023 starting at 8 AM MST.

 For comfort on breaks, especially if its wet or cold, I recommend an inflatable seat cushion.

 Further reading on hikes in Banff and Jasper National Parks